worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ### Submit Session Keys
 To submit the session keys you obtained in the step before you need a working Polkadot-JS front-end and your account needs to have funds to pay for transaction fees.
 The wallet registering the session keys does not need to be the one generated for the validator, but the session keys must match!
 Only you (the operator) should know your session keys when you triggered a rotation and only you should be able to rotate session keys.
 It is not possible to register the same session keys twice.

-Go to the [Front-End](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2F35.189.75.1%3A#/explorer) and navigate to Developer -> Extrinsics.
+Go to the [Front-End](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2F35.189.75.1%3A#/explorer) and navigate to `Developer -> Extrinsics`.
 ![DeveloperExtrinsic](assets/sessionKeys_developerExtrinsic.png)

 Select the validator account you imported into Talisman before.

 Select the `session` pallet from the extrinsic category pull down menu.

 Select `setKeys(keys,proof)` from the function selector pull down menu.

 Insert the Aura-Key into the first field

 Insert the Grandpa-Key into the second field.

 Insert the ImOnline-Key into the third field.

 For the proof enter `0x`

 ![sessionkeys_setkeys](assets/sessionkeys_setKeys.png)

 Submit the transaction and sign with your wallet.

 If the transaction was submitted sucessfully you can check that your keys have been set:

-Go to: Developers -> Chain State
+Go to: `Developer -> Chain State`

-Select the `session` pallet in the state query, select the function `nextKeys(AccountId20):Option<AyaRuntimeOpaqueSessionKeys>`.
+Select the `session` pallet in the state query.

+Select the function `nextKeys(AccountId20):Option<AyaRuntimeOpaqueSessionKeys>`.

 Select your Account and submit the request by clicking on the `+`.

 Example Output: